 I never got to see those fabled breasts up close and personal.
 I sort of wish I had, but the reason I didn’t was pretty good.

 The night proceeded pretty much as had been promised.
-Lots of drink, excellent food – up to and including lobster (the bank didn’t stint) – there was much carousing and a few shenanigans.
-I swear that come midnight that quite a few of the bushes rustled as CPT’s bonded.
+Lots of drink, excellent food – up to and including lobster (the bank didn’t stint) – much carousing and a few shenanigans.
+I swear that come midnight that quite a few of the bushes by the banks of the river rustled as CPT’s bonded.

-In the meantime I hooked up with someone different.
+In the meantime, I hooked up with someone different.
 It was with a girl I’d met and connected with and liked some weeks before.
-Turns out she had a thing for me, thought I had presence, loved how I walked.
+Turns out she had a thing for me, thought I had presence, loved how I walked, and other things she later told me in exuberant detail.
 I liked her too, and perhaps it was because I liked her I didn’t nominate her as my CPT.
 Big tits was fun, and probably a lot of fun, and I was probably the same for her.
 Mogesh – the girl I found – had found a place in a different part of me.

 I can be a bold character, and that was certainly true then.
 I can be crazy flirtatious and funny and charming – less so these days, though it’s coming back.
 The women who drew that out of me were generally the women I felt a more primal attraction to.
 The women I really liked, liked deep inside of me, drew from me a different set of behaviours.
 There might be some wit, but I’m more serious.
 I’m incredibly sensitive then, and tingle with tenderness.
 I become a more compact character, not the provocative charmer, but someone much quieter and sincere.
 That was the person drawn to Mogesh, and he didn’t do CPT’s.